queenes/GoodFood/README.md

 jQuery
 ## Support and contact details

-In case of any inquiry you can reach us through the communication sites we have provided.
+In case of any inquiry you can reach us through the communication sites we have provided or drop us an email at info@goodfood.com
 ### License

 All rights reserved.